-This is a one-day course for pharmacy technicians working in mental health.
-It does not cover the mental health conditions – these are taught in Psych 1 and 2 and all pharmacy staff are welcome at these events.
-Psych Techs is a course designed for technicians, by technicians.
+This is a one-day course for pharmacy technicians working in mental health designed to promote networking and sharing of best practice.
+It does not cover psychopharmacology or mental health treatments in detail – these are taught in Psych 1 and 2 and pharmacy technicians are welcome at these events.

-Participation in this event will give attendees the opportunity to hear about what other technicians are doing to advance their practice and service provision.
+Participation in this event will give attendees the opportunity to network with other pharmacy technicians working in similar mental health roles and to share what pharmacy technicians are doing to advance practice and improve quality and service provision.

 Who would benefit from this course

 Psych Pharm Techs is suitable for people embarking on new, perhaps more clinical, roles as well as to senior staff seeking to hear more about services being developed across the UK.

 2023 course booking

 Applications are now open for our 2023 course.
 This will be held on Friday 17 November 2023 at the Arden's hotel in Birmingham.

 "The patient-centred role of pharmacy technicians - inspirational working practices in mental health"

 Cost, including lunch and refreshments: £150 (member) or £175 (non-member)

 To apply, please complete the booking form attached and email to [email protected].